pavvann/soroban-example-dapp/README.md

        npm run setup

-   This runs `./initialize.sh futurenet` behind the scenes, which will create a `token-admin` identity for you (`soroban config identity create token-admin`) and deploy a Fungible Token contract as well as the [crowdfund contract](./contracts/crowdfund), with this account as admin.
+   This runs `./initialize.sh futurenet` behind the scenes, which will create a `token-admin` key for you (`stellar keys create token-admin`) and deploy a Fungible Token contract as well as the [crowdfund contract](./contracts/crowdfund), with this account as admin.

 2. Select the Futurenet network in your Freighter browser extension